r3sus/Dead-Space-1-Keybind-Editor/README.md

 # Dead Space 1 Keybind Editor

-Dead Space configuration tool by [felayga](https://github.com/felayga) allows to modify keyboard and mouse binds, accepting arrows and any other keyboard buttons, unlike the game settings do.
+- Dead Space configuration tool by [felayga](https://github.com/felayga) allows to modify keyboard and mouse binds.
+- Accepts arrows and any other keyboard buttons, unlike the game settings do.
+- The tool can be downloaded [here](./bin/Debug/dead%20space%20config.exe).

 ![](./img/dead_space_config.png){width=50%}